-Want sexy abs?
+Want strong core?
 San Diego movement & mobility chiropractors share 6 exercises to build a strong, deep core and a healthy spine.
+Read now or bookmark for later.

-How do I get six-pack abs?
+How do I get a strong core?
 It’s what everyone asks at some point (at least privately).
-However, as a chiropractor, I want us to protect our spine for the long-haul AND get our washboard on.
+However, as a chiropractor, I want us to protect our spine for the long-haul AND get our strong washboard on.

-The following 6 exercises will unwrap that washboard you’ve been wanting, while strengthening your spine for real-world demands.*
+The following 6 exercises will unwrap that strong core you’ve been wanting, while strengthening your spine for real-world demands.*

 Sit-ups are rarely seen these days and mostly for varying reasons.
 Why?